lcfr-eth/LinageeNames/README.md

 metadata python script in metadata/

-### The bad on LNR
+### The BAD on LNR
 No front running protection makes LNR vulnerable to hostage styled front running.

 Bytes32 type used in the Contract for _name means names cant be > 32bytes (no long emoji names).

 There is no extension associated with the project (such as .og).
 This is a major fault for a naming system.
 This allows users to register existing TLD / extensions for impersonation, spams, squatting.

+It's shit in terms of a name service.
+Dont try to add utility where there is none.